ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

     - In a claim is also mandatory to specify how much storage is requested, hence the need to put the `spec.resources.requests.storage` parameter there.
 Be careful of not requesting more space than what is truly available in the volume.

-    > [!IMPORTANT]
-    > **The persistent volume and its claim must correlate**\
-    > The persistent volume related to this PVC must correspond to the values set here.

-## Valkey StatefulSet resource
+## Valkey StatefulSet

-The next thing to do is setting up the `StatefulSet` resource that will deploy Valkey in your K3s cluster.
+The next thing to do is setting up the `StatefulSet` declaration that will deploy Valkey in your K3s cluster.
 It has to be a `StatefulSet` rather than a `Deployment` because stateful sets are the resources meant for deploying in Kubernetes apps or services that persist data (their _state_) in a persistent storage.
 Valkey could be run purely on memory, but it would force it to repopulate its database every time, leading to some delay when booting up:

 1. Create a `cache-valkey.statefulset.yaml` file under the `resources` subfolder: